Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Abstract

 \section{Abstract}

 Transformers have shown great power in time series forecasting due to their global-range modeling ability.
 However, their performance can degenerate terribly on non-stationary real-world data in which the joint distribution changes over time.
-Previous studies primarily adopt stationarization to reduce the non-stationarity of original series for better predictability.
+Previous studies primarily adopt stationarization to attenuate the non-stationarity of original series for better predictability.
 But the stationarized series deprived of inherent non-stationarity can be less instructive for real-world bursty events forecasting.
 This problem, termed \emph{over-stationarization} in this paper, leads Transformers to generate indistinguishable temporal attentions for different series and impedes the predictive capability of deep models.
 To tackle the dilemma between series predictability and model capability, we propose \emph{Non-stationary Transformers} as a generic framework with two interdependent modules: Series Stationarization and De-stationary Attention.
 Concretely, Series Stationarization unifies the statistics of each input and converts the output with restored statistics for better predictability.
-To address over-stationarization, De-stationary Attention is devised to recover the intrinsic non-stationary information into temporal dependencies by approximating distinguishable attentions learned from unstationarized series.
-Our Non-stationary Transformers framework consistently boosts mainstream Transformers by a large margin, which reduces 49.43\% MSE on Transformer, 47.34\% on Informer, and 46.89\% on Reformer, making them the state-of-the-art in time series forecasting.
+To address the over-stationarization problem, De-stationary Attention is devised to recover the intrinsic non-stationary information into temporal dependencies by approximating distinguishable attentions learned from raw series.
+Our Non-stationary Transformers framework consistently boosts mainstream Transformers by a large margin, which reduces MSE by 49.43\% on Transformer, 47.34\% on Informer, and 46.89\% on Reformer, making them the state-of-the-art in time series forecasting.
+Code is available at this repository: \url{https://github.com/thuml/Nonstationary_Transformers}.